History of mechanical engineering: Education

-The first schools in the United States to offer an mechanical engineering education were the United States Military Academy in 1817, an institution now known as Norwich University in 1819, and Rensselaer Polytechnic Institute in 1825.
+The first schools in the United States to offer a mechanical engineering education were the United States Military Academy in 1817, an institution now known as Norwich University in 1819, and Rensselaer Polytechnic Institute in 1825.
 Education in mechanical engineering has historically been based on a strong foundation in mathematics and science.

 In the 20th century, many governments began regulating both the title of engineer and the practice of engineering, requiring a degree from an accredited university and to pass a qualifying test.